Whom to take LOR from?

-Please take the below-mentioned factors into consideration before you finally zero-in on your recommenders: Whom to take recommendation letter from
+Please take the below-mentioned factors into consideration before you finally zero-in on your recommenders:

-3. Availability and commitments: While the recommender may have the best intention to help you, you can still land up in a tight spot if their commitments are not allowing them to devote required time for recommendation.
+3. Availability and commitments: While the recommender may have the best intention to help you, you can still land up in a tight spot if their commitments are not allowing them to devote required time for a recommendation.
 The last thing that you want to hear is that your professor forgot to upload your LORs before the deadline and hence a reason for your rejection.
 Please check their engagements and obligations before you finalize your recommenders.
 Select someone who not only enthusiastically supports your application but is also ready to walk extra miles for you, if the need be.
 Remember to send a gentle reminder to your professors at least fifteen days before the deadline and regularly follow up till the time your recommendation is finally uploaded.

 4. Ace subject professor: The prospect of getting the best evaluation is something you must not miss out on.
 It is a good idea to get your recommendation from a professor who has taught you subjects you were best at and can substantiate their positive opinion about you with concrete examples.
 If they consider you as the cream of the crop in your class, they will end giving you genuinely appreciable comments.
-Whom to take recommendation letter from

-5. Paint a holistic picture: try getting at least one recommendation from someone who has known you outside the classroom setting and can speak convincingly about good things pertaining to your extracurricular activities and key strengths and thus, make you sound like cut above the rest.
+5. Paint a holistic picture: Try getting at least one recommendation from someone who has known you outside the classroom setting and can speak convincingly about good things pertaining to your extracurricular activities and key strengths and thus, make you sound like a cut above the rest.
 Admission committees are not just interested in your academic achievements but also are looking for well-rounded individuals who can add value to the university through their versatility.

 An outstanding LOR from your Core subject professor is any day better than a lacklustre recommendation from a Fulbright professor.